 In a perfect world, where access to technology and the wealth are equally distributed, the GDP of each country would be proportional to its population.
-In the real world that relationship exists on average (see the dot charts below) but with significant deviations from the trend.
+In the real world that relationship exists on average (see the dot charts below) but with significant deviations from the trend on a GDP per capita basis.
 Many developed countries, being relatively less populous than their developing counterparts, have high levels of GDP, while the GDPs of less-developed countries, especially in Africa, are disproportionally low.

 - According to the UN DESA baseline scenario, by 2100 Africa will become the world's most populous regions, accounting for 40 percent of global population and replacing Asia as the key driver of global population growth.

 - More than half of global population growth between 2015 and 2050 is expected to occur in Africa, and after 2050, Africa is projected to be the only major world region with a continually growing population.